 But it doesn't have to be this way.
 Re:wild Your Campus is committed to disrupting these traditional, chemical-intensive methods of managing land, and we see universities as a starting point for our movement.
 It's time to break free of the agrochemical narrative, and to work with nature— not against it.
 Campuses across the nation are abandoning synthetic pesticides, prioritizing soil health, and reaping the rewards: beautiful campuses free of poisons.

 It's time to bid farewell to synthetic pesticides and chemical-laden fertilizers.
-At Re:wild Your Campus, we bring the hidden risks of pesticides to light and support frontline workers with ready-made solutions and on-the-ground assistance to transition to organic landcare.
-By adopting soil-based organic practices, such as the application of compost teas and overseeding, we ensure the health of turf grasses, landscape beds, sports fields, and more, without compromising the well-being of our environment or our campus community.
+At Re:wild Your Campus, we know that you can achieve pristine green grassy lawns and landscapes without the use of inputs that harm our bodies and our environment.
+Our science backed approach employs organic practices rooted in building soil health to create vibrant, resilient landscapes that save money and water while fighting climate change.
+By adopting soil-based organic practices, such as the application of compost teas and overseeding, we ensure the health of turf grasses, landscape beds, sports fields, and more, without compromising the aesthetic or the well-being of campus communities.

 Mackenzie Feldman and Bridget Gustafson co-founded what began as Herbicide-Free Campus at University of California, Berkeley in 2017.
 They showed up for beach volleyball practice one day to their coaches' cautions: If the ball rolled off the court, don’t chase it.
 Bridget and Mackenzie were shocked to learn that the area surrounding their court had been sprayed with Ranger Pro, a glyphosate-based product that is a risk to public and environmental health.